Reusable Bag Ordinance

 Reusable Bag Tips

 - To successfully eliminate disposable, thin shopping bags, customers will need more than one reusable bag.
-Cupertino is distributing FREE reusable bags to its residents at City Hall ( one per resident, ID required).
+Cupertino is distributing FREE reusable bags to its residents at City Hall (one per resident while supplies last).
 Many local stores sell a variety of inexpensive reusable bags.

-- Treat cloth bags the same as your clothing, wash them regularly.
+- For health and safety reasons, please treat cloth bags the same as your clothing and wash them regularly.

-- Wipe other bags routinely with a sponge and mild soap to keep clean.
+- Wipe bags that are not washable in a machine routinely with a sponge & mild soap to keep clean.

 Resident Frequently Asked Questions

-Stores are encouraged to begin using up their remaining supply of disposable, thin plastic carryout bags that will no longer be allowed as of October 1, 2013.
+Stores were encouraged to use up their remaining supply of disposable, thin plastic carryout bags by the City ordinance effective date of October 1, 2013.

-A Retailer Toolkit will be prepared by City Staff to assist retailers meet all ordinance requirements.
-The toolkit will be distributed to stores no later than two months prior to the ordinance's effective date.
-To request a Retailer Toolkit in advance, call (408) 777-3243 or email firstname.lastname@example.org
+A Retailer Toolkit was prepared by City Staff to assist retailers meet all ordinance requirements, and was distributed to stores prior to the effective date of the ordinance.
+To request additional Retailer Toolkit materials, call (408) 777-3354 or email email@example.com.

 No Sales Tax on Paper Bag Charge